Low Back Pain in High Level Cricketer

-In this instance some clinicians may have chosen not to image, purely treating Mr F under the assumption that he had a lower back stress fracture.
-The reason we chose to image was to be sure there had been no movement of part of Mr F’s spine, but also to be sure that the rehabilitation and treatment for Mr F was as appropriate as possible, thus saving him time.
+In this instance some clinicians may have chosen not to image, purely acting under the assumption that Mr F had a lower back stress fracture and treating accordingly.
+The reason we chose to image was to be sure there had been no displacement of part of Mr F’s spine, but also to be sure that the rehabilitation and treatment for Mr F was as appropriate as possible, thus saving him time.

 In an elite sport setting, Mr F would have had much the same treatment, but with more regular imaging.
 It is difficult to see the reason for this.